giray123/shortcutexpert/README.md

 ## :bookmark:&nbsp; License

-You can contribute to this repo, however you can not use any variant for commercial purposes.
+You can contribute to this repo, however, you can not use any variant for commercial purposes.